dgudenkov-foreign-languages-homework/homework/homework-100/sb_p74.md

     6 - tone of voice

   c.
-    Yes, because I told the same things on the lesson
+    Yes, because I told the same things at the lesson